-Table 107 defines the capabilities for domains in a cloud storage system.
+Table 106 defines the capabilities for domains in a cloud storage system.
 (All capabilities refer to what may be done via CDMI content-type operations.)

-Table 107 - Capabilities for Domain Objects (Sheet 1 of 2)
+Table 106 - Capabilities for Domain Objects

-Capability Name Туре Definition cdmi_create_domain JSON String If present and "true", this capability indicates that the domain allows a new subdomain to be added. cdmi_delete_domain JSON String If present and "true", this capability indicates that the domain may be deleted. cdmi_domain_summary JSON String If present and "true", this capability indicates that the domain supports domain summaries. cdmi_domain_members JSON String If present and "true", this capability indicates that the domain supports domain user management. cdmi_list_children JSON String If present and "true", this capability indicates that the domain's children may be listed. cdmi_read_metadata JSON String If present and "true", this capability indicates that the domain's metadata may be read. cdmi_modify_metadata JSON String If present and "true", this capability indicates that the domain's metadata may be modified. cdmi_modify_deserialize_domain JSON String If present and "true", this capability indicates that the domain object permits the deserialization of a serialized domain object into the domain object as an update.
+Capability Name Туре Definition cdmi_create_domain JSON String If present and "true", this capability indicates that the domain allows a new subdomain to be added. cdmi_delete_domain JSON String If present and "true", this capability indicates that the domain may be deleted. cdmi_domain_summary JSON String If present and "true", this capability indicates that the domain supports domain summaries. cdmi_domain_members JSON String If present and "true", this capability indicates that the domain supports domain user management. cdmi_list_children JSON String If present and "true", this capability indicates that the domain's children may be listed. cdmi_read_metadata JSON String If present and "true", this capability indicates that the domain's metadata may be read. cdmi_modify_metadata JSON String If present and "true", this capability indicates that the domain's metadata may be modified. cdmi_modify_deserialize_domain JSON String If present and "true", this capability indicates that the domain object permits the deserialization of a serialized domain object into the domain object as an update. cdmi_copy_domain JSON String If present and "true", this capability indicates that the domain may be copied (via PUT) to another URI. cdmi_deserialize_domain JSON String If present and "true", this capability indicates that the domain permits the deserialization of serialized domains and associated serialized children into the domain.